 I positioned the stencil at the top left of my board (following the clear direction that came with the stencil), loaded my brush, wiped off the excess and began.
 Now, I did not use a stencil adhesive.
 I figured that since I was working horizontally, it wasn’t necessary.
 I did, though, use some painters tape just to help me hold it in place.

 Almost done!
-I was really getting excited at this point…
+I was really getting excited about my new stenciled china cabinet at this point…

 This project took about 4 hours to complete, but the vast majority of that was drying time between coats.

 I luuurve how this turned out.
-I seriously couldn’t be happier.
+I seriously couldn’t be happier with my *new* stenciled china cabinet!

 How about you?
 Have you stenciled before?
 Do you want to learn?
 What in your home would be made happier by some stencil love?